 This surely presents the problem that organisations need to be continuously evolving any engagement strategy to make sure initiatives engage employees of all generations and take into consideration the diversity of the workforce.

-So is engagement a program that should be actively pursued and promoted or is engagement a consequential result of effective management, good practice HR or other initiatives that support and nurture the overall employment relationship?
-What does employee engagement mean to your organisation and how do you achieve it?
+Is engagement a program that should be actively pursued and promoted or is engagement a consequential result of effective management, good practice HR or other initiatives that support and nurture the overall employment relationship?